Kubia-Beta/Equality-Compass/README.md

 # Installation

 ## Firefox
 To install this development build for Firefox, download this release.
-Once you have the ZIP file, navigate to about:addons (or puzzle piece->manage extensions) and select the cog wheel with the option "install add-on from file", and select the ZIP file.
-Alternatively, navigate to [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox), select "Temporary Extensions", and load this as a temporary addon by selecting the ZIP.
+Once you have the ZIP file, navigate to the URL [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox), select "Temporary Extensions", and load this as a temporary addon by selecting the ZIP.

 ## Chrome
 To install this development build for Chrome, download this release and unzip the contents to a folder you can access.
-Navigate to [chrome://extensions](chrome://extensions) (or three dots->manage->extensions).
+Navigate to the URL [chrome://extensions](chrome://extensions) (or three dots->manage->extensions).
 Turn on Developer mode in the top right, select "Load unpacked", and then select the extracted file folder.

-##Note
+### Note

 These will not automatically update, as they have not been obtained from the platform's respective extension/addon pages.
 Once they are available on the respective storefronts, automatic updates and easier installation will be supported, allowing you to download and install them normally.